aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/figure-sine-wave.png)\

-We can assume that there will be a little bit of noise in the signal, due to smaller bounces not caused by a step, but rather by events like the device shifting up and down slightly.
-However, since the step bounces are more prominent, we can pick a threshold value above which if a signal passes, we can count a step.
-This means that we can steps by counting the number of times that our waveform crosses the threshold in the positive direction.
+There could potentially be other movements of the device in the direction of gravity, not caused by a step.
+However, let's ignore those as noise, and assume that the step bounces are most prominent.
+If we assume that, we can pick a threshold value above which if a signal passes, we can count a step.
+This means that we can count steps by counting the number of times that our waveform crosses the threshold in the positive direction.
 Easy, right?

 Wrong.
 Nothing is ever easy.
 Where's the fun in that?
 There's a bit of a kicker here.

 ## Even Perfect Worlds Have Fundamental Forces of Nature

 Even in our perfect world, gravity exists, so there is a constant acceleration in the direction of gravity at $-9.8m/s^2$.
-The total acceleration ($a_{t}$) measured by our accelerometer, then, is the sum of user acceleration ($a_{u}$), and gravitational acceleration ($a_{g}$), where user acceleration is the acceleration that the user imparts on the device: $a_{t} = a_{u} + a_{g}$.
+The total acceleration measured by our accelerometer, then, is the sum of user acceleration and gravitational acceleration, where user acceleration is the acceleration that the user imparts on the device.
+Letting total acceleraton be $a_{t}$, user acceleration be $a_{u}$, and gravitational acceleration be $a_{g}$, we can represent this as $a_{t} = a_{u} + a_{g}$.
 This means that in our perfect world acceleration in the y direction actually looks like this:

 ![](chapter-figures/figure-sine-wave-gravity.png)\

 Uh oh.
 We can no longer count when the waveform crosses our threshold.
-We'll have to isolate user acceleration in order to use our threshold method of counting steps.
+We'll have to isolate user acceleration from the total acceleration in order to use our threshold method of counting steps.
 We can isolate user acceleration like so:

 $a_{t} = a_{u} + a_{g}$\
 $a_{t} = a_{u} - 0.98$\